ACG Tauranga: Curriculum

 The curriculum is aligned closely to the Cambridge International programme.

 As with all domestic ACG schools, ACG Tauranga offers the Cambridge International Examinations (CIE) instead of the National Certificate of Educational Achievement (NCEA).
 Its first cohort of Year 13 students achieved a 100% pass rate in all A Level subjects in 2019.

+In 2023, ACG Tauranga celebrated academic excellence in the Cambridge Examinations with the school’s first-ever ‘Top in World’ award (AS-Level Mathematics).
+The school also achieved 100% A-Level pass rate and Y13 university entrance.

 Schools

-The school is divided into Junior (Year 1–6), Middle (Year 7-9) and Senior (Year 10-13) Schools.
+The school is divided into Junior (Year 1–6), Middle (Year 7–9) and Senior (Year 10–13) Schools.
 It also has a preschool.